Snyder, et al., v. Ocwen Loan Servicing, LLC, No. 1:14-cv-08461 (N.D. Ill.)

 If you are a Settlement Class Member and do not exclude yourself, you can object to the Settlement, or any part of the Settlement, for example if you do not think the Settlement is fair.
 You can state reasons why you think the Court should not approve it.
 The Court will consider your views.

 To object, you must file a written statement with the Court saying that you object to the proposed Settlement in Snyder, et al., v.
 Ocwen Loan Servicing, LLC, No. 1:14-cv-08461 (N.D.
 Ill.).
-Be sure to include your full name, address, current phone number, cellular telephone number(s) Ocwen called you on, the reasons you object to the Settlement, and whether you intend to appear at the Final Approval Hearing on your own behalf or through counsel.
+Be sure to include your full name, address, current phone number, cellular telephone number(s) Ocwen called you on, the reasons you object to the Settlement, and whether you intend to appear at the Fairness Hearing on your own behalf or through counsel.
 All objections shall identify any lawyer that represents you as to your objection and provide that lawyer’s address and telephone number, but you do not have to have a lawyer.
 Any documents that you wish for the Court to consider must also be attached to the objection, and your objection should also be sent to Class Counsel and counsel for Ocwen.
 Your objection to the Settlement must be filed no later than March 5, 2018.